UMass-RC/unity-docs/docs/managing-files/hpc-workspace.md

 ```

 !!! tip
-    We encourage releasing workspaces when they are no longer needed to facilitate optimal scratch space usage.
+    Please release workspaces when they are no longer needed to help optimize scratch space for all Unity users.

 !!! important
     Releasing a workspace does not delete the data immediately.